Who else loves autumn time?

 I have yet to meet anyone who does not love cinnamon buns, and they are to me the perfect little treat when you want something sweet to go with your coffee.
 If you are planning to do some baking, I recommend setting off enough time for the dough to rise as long as possible to ensure the buns gets a nice and fluffy texture.

-Advice; you might already have your favorite recipe, but if not try this one from the book ‘ScandiKitchen Fika & Hygge’ which also shows you how to make the perfect twisted cinnamon bun.
+Advice; you might already have your favorite recipe, but if not try my easy cinnamon bun recipe which also shows you how to make the perfect cinnamon bun knot.
 Yum!

 >> Take a walk in the woods